luongth-2520/movie_app/README.md

-# The MovieDB App
+# The MovieDB App MVVM

-A practice Flutter project.
+A practice Flutter project using Riverpod state management.

 ## Getting Started